Variations on the $S_n$-module $Lie_n$: A comparison of and the variant

 As noted at the end of Section 5, in the $Lie$ case, Hersh and Reiner use the corresponding (much simpler) recurrences for $H[Lie_{\geq 2}]|_{{\rm deg\ }n}, n\geq 0$ and $E[Lie_{\geq 2}]|_{{\rm deg\ }n}, n\geq 0$ to derive explicit formulas for the decomposition into irreducibles for each of these representations.

-We conclude with yet another feature of the Lie representation which seems to be shared to some extent by $Lie_n^{(2)}$.
+There is yet another feature of the Lie representation which seems to be shared to some extent by $Lie_n^{(2)}$.
 Recall that $Lie_{n-1}\otimes \textbf{ sgn}$ admits a lifting $W_{n}$ which is a true $S_n$-module, the Whitehouse module, appearing in many different contexts \cite{RWh}, \cite{Wh}, whose Frobenius characteristic is given by ${\rm ch\,} W_{n}=p_1 \omega(Lie_{n-1}) -\omega(Lie_{n}).$ (See also \cite[Solution to Exercise 7.88 (d)]{St4EC2} for more extensive references.)

 One can ask if the same construction for $Lie_n^{(2)}$ yields a true $S_{n}$-module.
 Clearly one obtains a possibly virtual module which restricts to $Lie_{n-1}^{(2)}$ as an $S_{n-1}$-module.
 We have the following conjecture, verified in Maple (with Stembridge's SF package) up to $n=32:$